Blood donation in England: Controversy

-and University of Birmingham's Guild of Students banned the National Blood Service from setting up a recruitment stall during Freshers' week.
+and the University of Birmingham's Guild of Students banned the National Blood Service from setting up a recruitment stall during freshers' week.

-The policy was changed in 2011 to prevent MSMs from donating for 12 months after having anal or oral sex with another man (with or without a condom).
+The policy was changed in 2011 to prevent MSMs from donating for twelve months after having anal or oral sex with another man (with or without a condom).
 This also applied to women who have had sex with MSMs.
-In November 2017 the referral period on MSMs was reduced to 3 months for both MSMs and women who have sex with them.
+In November 2017 the referral period on MSMs was reduced to three months for both MSMs and women who have sex with them.

-On 14 December 2020 the FAIR (For the Assessment of Individualised Risk) steering group announced recommended changes that should be taking place in summer 2021.
+On 14 December 2020, the FAIR (For the Assessment of Individualised Risk) steering group announced recommended changes that should be taking place in summer 2021.
 The highlights of their recommendations include: